Wedding Ceremony FAQ

 What areas of Louisiana do you serve?

-Theoretically, I will perform wedding ceremonies state-wide, but realistically, I tend to stay within a 75-mile to 100-mile radius.
-That means most weddings I officiate will be located in areas such as Baton Rouge, Gonzales, Denham Springs, Hammond, Reserve, LaPlace, Covington, Thibodeaux, Houma, New Orleans, Metairie, Breaux Bridge, and Lafayette.
-These are areas that I can more easily travel to, without needing an overnight stay, for instance.
+Theoretically, I will perform wedding ceremonies state-wide, but realistically, I tend to stay within a 50-mile radius.
+That means most weddings I officiate will be located in areas such as Baton Rouge, Gonzales, Denham Springs, Hammond, Reserve, LaPlace, Covington, Thibodeaux, Houma, Metairie, and Kenner.
+See map below to get a better idea.

 How quickly can you marry us?